HackRank/Glitch-Effect/README.md

 Intro
 -----
 Bitcoin is an electronic cash system that uses a peer-to-peer network to prevent double-spending.
-It's completely decentralized with no serve
+It's completely decentralized with no server